Editorial guide

 Full context before the next step

 This article keeps the claim modest and the next step visible.
-"A practical way to fit face yoga into weekly planning" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Routine fit: weekly planning" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "A practical way to fit face yoga into weekly planning", the cleanest version of this advice is intentionally narrow.
-In a week where reminders have started to feel like pressure, "A practical way to fit face yoga into weekly planning" is usually a practical decision rather than a promise hunt.
+For "Routine fit: weekly planning", the cleanest version of this advice is intentionally narrow.
+In a week where reminders have started to feel like pressure, "Routine fit: weekly planning" is usually a practical decision rather than a promise hunt.
 The reader is trying to understand when a trust page is more useful than another routine, so the first move should be observable: keep private notes focused on what was practiced.
-If that choice makes the next session easier to repeat for "A practical way to fit face yoga into weekly planning", the article has done its.
+If that choice makes the next session easier to repeat for "Routine fit: weekly planning", the article has done its job.
+If "Routine fit: weekly planning" only creates more searching, pause before adding another routine.
+Orena can support.

 Section 2